-One of the most beautiful was Fort Worth High School, a veritable castle of education.
+Fort Worth High School was a veritable castle of education.
 The school, located on Daggett Street between Jennings and Hemphill south of downtown, was designed by architects Sanguinet and Haggart and cost $75,000 ($1.9 million today) to build.
 The building also contained the office of the school board.

 The school was located across Jennings Avenue from the Bicocchi Building (lower right).